 Maximize Expected Utility Criterion

-"Maximize Expected Utility Criterion" is a decision-making criterion that selects the optimum action that has the highest utility value among all actions.
+"Maximize Expected Utility Criterion" is a decision-making criterion that selects the optimum action that has the highest expected utility value among all actions.

 By default, the Decision Tree software uses Maximize Expected Utility criterion.
 You can select the criterion from the Ribbon as shown in the following screenshot.